-- The HMC DVD drive, select Hardware Management Console CD / DVD-ROM - The HMC USB flash drive, select Hardware Management Console USB flash memory drive - An FTP server DVD drive, select FTP Server - An FTP server USB flash drive, select FTP Server - An FTP server directory, select FTP Server.
+- The HMC USB flash drive, select Hardware Management Console USB flash memory drive - An FTP server DVD drive, select FTP Server - An FTP server USB flash drive, select FTP Server - An FTP server directory, select FTP Server.

 Note: If you are installing from an FTP server directory, the contents of DISC 1 and DISC 2 of the z/VM Product Package installation media must have been copied into the same directory on the FTP server.